Fragtality/WorkingTitle2GSX/README.md

 - Extract to a reasonable Folder
 - AV Exclusions may be required
 - Run as Admin is NOT required
-- Set your SimBrief PilotID in the .config File
+- Set your SimBrief PilotID in the GUI

 <br/>

 ## Usage

+- The Aircraft Type in SimBrief and the Simulator must match
-- Start the Binary AFTER you hit "Ready to Fly"
+- Start the Binary before MSFS or in the Main Menu
 - The Aircraft will shortly "shake" because it is reset to Empty on Startup (only when on Ground!)
 - As soon as you switch on the Batteries the Binary will import Fuel & Payload from SimBrief
 - Call GSX Refuel to fuel the Aircraft to the planned SimBrief Figures.
 Start the APU only after Refuel was completed.
 - Call GSX Boarding to board Passengers and load Cargo/Bag as planned in SimBrief
 - When arrived, call GSX Deboarding to unload the Plane
-- After Deboarding, SimBrief will be checked every 60s for a new FlightPlan.
-If a new FlightPlan is found, you can call Refueling/Boarding
+- When Deboarding was finished, SimBrief will be checked for new FlightPlan after 5 Minutes (every 60 Seconds thereafter).
+If a new FlightPlan is found, you can call Refueling/Boarding again.

 <br/>

 ## Options

-All Options are stored in the `WorkingTitle2GSX.exe.config` File.
-Only touch the Options below, DO NOT touch anything else.

-- **pilotID**: Your (numerical) PilotID in SimBrief.
-Required for the Tool to work at all.
-- **useActualValue**: SimBrief has a light "Randomization" built for Passenger and Bag Count (the "actual" Value).
-- **noCrewBoarding**: Disables Crew Boarding and Deboarding: GSX will not ask, Crew is set to 3 Pilots & 9 Flight Attendants.
-- **gallonsPerSecond**: The Refuel-Speed in Gallons per Second.
-- **startFuelWingPercent**: The Percentage of Fuel to set in each Wing-Tank on Startup (Center will always be 0).
-- **distPaxPercent**: The Distribution of Passengers (as Percentage) across the Different Classes: Business, Premium Economy and Economy.
-- **distCargoPercent**: The Distribution of Cargo/Bag (as Percentage) between the Forward and Aft Cargo Bay.
+Use the GUI for Configuration.

 <br/>